Retail format: Retail type by product

 Stores that sell consumables are known as softline retailers.

-Stores that sell a mix of perishable and consumable goods to cater for household needs are known as grocery stores.
+Stores that sell a mix of perishable and consumable goods to cater to household needs are known as grocery stores.

 A store that retails a mix of household needs and is open long hours is a convenience store.

 An art gallery is a specialist retailer.

-A bookstore is another example of specialist retailer.
+A bookstore is another example of a specialist retailer.

 Retail types by marketing strategy

 Types of retail outlets (retail shops, retail stores) by marketing strategy include:

 Arcade

 A shopping arcade refers to a group of retail outlets operating under a covered walkway.
 Arcades are similar to shopping malls, although they typically comprise a smaller number of outlets.
 Shopping arcades were the evolutionary precursor to the shopping mall, and were very fashionable in the late 19th century.
-Stylish men and women would promenade around the arcade, stopping to window shop, making purchases and also taking light refreshments in one of the arcade's tea-rooms.
+Stylish men and women would promenade around the arcade, stopping to window shop, making purchases, and also taking light refreshments in one of the arcade's tea-rooms.

 Arcades offered fashionable men and women opportunities to 'be seen' and to socialise in a relatively safe environment.
 Arcades continue to exist as a distinct type of retail outlet.
 Historic 19th-century arcades have become popular tourist attractions in cities around the world.
-Amusement arcades, also known as penny arcades in the US, is more modern incarnation of the eighteenth and nineteenth century shopping arcade.
+Amusement arcades, also known as penny arcades in the US, is more modern incarnation of the eighteenth and nineteenth century shopping arcades.